Things to do in Honolulu

 12. Lanikai Beach

 Lanikai translates to “heavenly ocean,” which is a pretty apt description of this beautiful beach.
-This sunset-spotter’s paradise is tucked away in a residential neighborhood.
+This paradise is tucked away in a residential neighborhood.
 To find the path leading to the beach, look for the Lanikai Monument.

 Give yourself plenty of time to arrive at Lanikai Beach before sunrise.
 Finding a parking spot in this quiet neighborhood can be challenging, and you risk getting a ticket if you park illegally.
 However, once you make it onto the golden sands, all your worries will melt away.